whitebox-labs/whitebox-docs/tentacle/t2-mkII/power.md

 ## Two power rails
 If you’re using a standard Arduino, you don’t need to worry about this, because **it just works**.

-If you're using the Whitebox T2 Mini MkII on a non-Arduino microcontroller (or mount it in a non-standard way), you have to power two separate power rails:
+If you're using the Whitebox T2 Mini on a non-Arduino microcontroller (or mount it in a non-standard way), you have to power two separate power rails:

 ### 5V rail
 The 5V-rail is used to power the Whitebox T0 isolators.
 Most Arduinos will provide the expected 5V from the 5V pin.